durrello/github-cross-repo-reployment-repo-a/readme.md

 ### Repository A
 This is the source repository that is going to triger build in the second repository(Repository B) Repo A has two workflow files
+The first is to run the deploymemt and release
+The second is to triger the job in the other repository

 ### Repository B
 This repo is triggered after Repository A has successfully built.